Caroline Wedgwood: Widowhood and death

 Caroline's husband Josiah died on 11 March 1880.

 In 1881 she received an inheritance from her brother Erasmus Alvey who had bequeathed 1/6 of his estate to Caroline.
 She wished to divide her share between the three daughters and approached the younger brother Charles to confirm with the executor whether the immediate split was possible.
 Charles who was trying to do the same for his children confirmed the feasibility of the set up.

-Caroline Wedgwood died at home on 5 January 1888, aged 87.
+Caroline Wedgwood died at Leith Hill Place, Surrey, on 5 January 1888, aged 87.
 She left behind an estate of £31,902.
 Her cousin and sister-in-law Emma Darwin wrote to her daughter Etty 3 days after the death of Caroline: "I feel that I have lost the only real link with old times.
 I do not count my brothers, as I think most men, and they especially, do not like remembering. [...]
 Hers was a very wonderful nature in the power of her affections and interests".